 Perfectly simple and eco-friendly lunch bags for your little ones.

 A really tasty macaroni and cheese mixture bakes in muffin tins for single-serving portions perfect for packing up in school lunch.
 This particular mac and cheese mix is designed for maximum flavor and protein.
-Shredded Mozzarella and grated Parm combine with shredded cooked chicken and a white sauce made with whole milk.
+Shredded mozzarella and grated parm combine with shredded cooked chicken (which means these are also a great way to use leftover rotisserie chicken) and a white sauce made with whole milk.
 Healthy bonus: Use whole wheat pasta.
 Get our Chicken Parmesan Mac and Cheese Bites recipe.

 Inspired by a Chinese-American restaurant dish we love, this mix of wok-fried skirt steak, broccoli florets, and fresh egg noodles gets a healthy boost from carrots and red bell peppers.
-Your kids will love it warm or cold, scooped up in chopsticks.
+Your kids will love it warm or cold.
 They’ll also love the crunchy toasted cashews sprinkled on top.
 Get our Beef and Broccoli Noodles recipe.

 10. Nutty Trail Mix

-Dried fruit, nuts, and a hint of chocolate make for a perfect after-school snack.
+Dried fruit, nuts, and a hint of chocolate make for a perfect after-school snack, or a sweet addition to their lunch bag.
 Get our Nutty Trail Mix recipe.